Tel Beit Shemesh

 Ain Shems (today known as Tel Beit Shemesh) in the PEF Survey of Palestine c.1880.
 The pink circles are contemporary villages, and the dotted clear circles are ruins.

-Tel Beit Shemesh is a small archaeological tell northeast of the modern city of Beit Shemesh.
+Tel Beit Shemesh is a small archaeological tell north west of the modern city of Beit Shemesh.

 It was identified in the late 1830s as Biblical Beth Shemesh – it then was known as Ain Shams – by Edward Robinson.
-The tel was excavated in numerous phases during the 20th century.
+The tell was excavated in numerous phases during the 20th century.

 Etymology

 Beit Shemesh means "house of the sun" or "temple of the sun" in Hebrew.
 The Chalcolithic city was originally named after the Canaanite sun goddess, Shapshu, who was worshipped there in antiquity; she is also referred to as "Shamash" after the Mesopotamian god.

 The name Beth-Shemesh was shared by at least two other places in the Southern Levant, not including Heliopolis ("City of the Sun") in Egypt.

 History

-Canaanite and Israelite town

 The ruins of the ancient biblical city of the Canaanites at Tel Beit Shemesh in Modern Hebrew and Tell er-Rumeileh in Arabic, a tell (archaeological mound) situated immediately west of modern Beit Shemesh, and Moshav Yish'i, right on the west side of Highway 38.